OC Functional Nutritionist

 Signs Leaky Gut Is Healing

 As you start your journey to healing a leaky gut, you must know the signs indicating progress and improvement.
-While everyone’s healing process may be different, here are some positive signs that your leaky gut may be healing:

-1. Reduced Digestive Symptom
+1. Reduced Digestive Symptoms

 Improvement in digestive issues such as bloating, gas, diarrhea, or constipation can indicate healing of the gut lining.